RajV95/sports-slot-booking-webapplication/srs.md

-## SOFTWARE REQUIREMENT SPECIFICATIONS of the DBMS project
+## SOFTWARE REQUIREMENT SPECIFICATIONS of DBMS project on ASSB
-> Automation of Sports Slot Booking System of our insititute IIITDM
+> Automation of Sports Slot Booking System four our insititute IIITDM
 ### Database name: SPORTS_SECTION
 We have "sports department" in our institute.
 Under sports department we have 'several sports'.
 There are 'two' categories of sports, they are "outdoor" and "indoor".